Shopify/themekit/docs/commands/index.md

 of the upload will be logged as well.
 The program can be stopped by simply typing ctrl+C.

-To ease integrating the watcher with tools such as LiveReload, you can provide an the optional `--notify` argument with a file path  that you want to have updated when the workers have gone idle.
+To ease integrating the watcher with tools such as LiveReload, you can provide the optional `--notify` argument with a file path  that you want to have updated when the workers have gone idle.
 For example, if you had LiveReload watching for update made to a file at /tmp/theme.update you would enter the following command: